Satyam/book-react-redux/manuscript/chapter05.md

 For updating records via `put` we first locate the existing record (project or task) and use `Object.assign` to merge the new values from `req.body` into the existing record.
 We return an error if the record does not exist.

 For deleting we simply delete the whole entry.
 We first try to locate the record to be deleted and return an error if not found.
 We might have handled things differently.
 We might not check for the existence of the record assuming that if not found it has already been deleted, which should be fine as that is what the user wanted.
 We might have also returned the old record as it was before deletion though, being a potentially big piece of data, it might be a waste of bandwidth.
 If the client code wanted it, it might have gotten it first.

+## Summary

+We have learned about the REST (**Re**presentational **S**tate **T**ransfer) protocol to accept and respond to data requests from the client.
+We have defined the API we will be using in our application.

+We have loaded a sample of data and showed how we can read it via suitable URLs.

+We have learned how to write our own modules which we can use as well as the ones loaded via NPM.
+We wrote one such module to  handle our REST request.

+By separating our code into various modules we keep each modules small, focused and thus easy to understand and maintain.